NcStudios/VulkanCI/README.md

 ```

 ## Outputs
-- `vulkan-sdk-install-path` Path where the VulkanSDK was installed
+- `vulkan-install-path` Path where the VulkanSDK was installed
 - `swiftshader-install-path` Path where SwiftShader was installed

 Variables can be accessed through the step outputs: `${{ steps.<id>.outputs.swiftshader-install-path }}`.